kirmanak/Mealient/README.md

 There are three ways:
 1. Install it with Google Play using the badge above.
 2. Install it with F-droid using the badge above.
-3. Download the latest apk from the releases page
+3. Download the latest apk from the releases page.

 ## Contribution